 How can I avoid Upwork fees altogether?

-There are also two ways to avoid Upwork fees altogether.
+There are three ways to avoid Upwork fees altogether.

 1. Use the ‘Bring your Own Client to Upwork’ program